modxorg/DocsApp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Improvement or Feature Request
-about: Suggest an idea for DocsApp
+about: Suggest an idea for the application running on docs.modx.org, including the design.
+For content-related suggestions, please visit modxorg/Docs
 ---

-## Feature request
-### Summary
+## Summary
-Quick summary what's this feature request about.

-### Why is it needed?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-### Suggested solution(s)
-A clear and concise description of what you want to happen.

-### Related issue(s)/PR(s)
-Let us know if this is related to any issue/pull request.
+What feature should be added, or what existing feature should be improved?

+## Why?

+What does the improvement or feature solve, and for who?